SurjaHead/Chatbot-with-PyTorch/README.md

 ## Acknowledgments

-- This README was created using [gitreadme.dev](https://gitreadme.dev) — an AI tool that looks at your entire codebase to instantly generate high-quality README files.
+- This project was created by following Patrick Lober's "Chatbot with Pytorch" tutorial on Youtube.
+Check it out [here](https://www.youtube.com/watch?v=RpWeNzfSUHw).